 - a.
 The main "PUMP" switch controls all other circuits.
 The heater or the Vacuum system cannot be activated without the pumps running. - b.
 The control box cannot be opened with the main safety switch turned on.
 The main circuit switch must be in the off position to enable the front cover of the control box to be opened. - c.
 The heater circuit is controlled by a timer which will prevent the heater from activating in order to give the pump time to fill the heater element with oil and prevent the heater coil running dry.
-Consequently the heater will take approximately 30 seconds to activate when first turned on. - d.
-Motors have individual thermal protection, which if motors draw excessive current; the overload may trip and shut the circuit down.
-If one motor trips, the entire system will shut down until manually reset.
-If one motor trips, either C1 or C2 will show a yellow indicator on the thermal overload which is reset by pressing the small red tab on the overload. - e.
+Consequently, the heater will take approximately 30 seconds to activate when turned on. - d.
+The motor has thermal protection, which if the motor draws excessive current or overheats; the overload may trip and shut the circuit down.
+If the motor trips, the entire system will shut down until manually reset.
+If one motor trips, C1 on the bottom of the contactor will show a yellow indicator on the thermal overload which is reset by pressing the small tab on the overload. - e.
 All circuits are protected with individual inbuilt circuit breakers which will trip if overloaded.
 These devices will reset when switched off then on again however we advise that in the event of a trip, that the cause of the circuit overload be investigated as tripping is unusual without a reason and usually indicates a short or overloaded circuit.

-7. PARTS LIST
+6. PARTS LIST